Formation of new species in nature. Formation of new species. Links and notes

 Homeostasis in living organisms

-biological rhythms.
+Biological rhythms.
 Chronobiology

-monohybrid cross
+Monohybrid cross

-Di- and polyhybrid crosses.
+Di- and polyhybrid crossing.
 Mendel's third law

 Inheritance of sex-linked and sex-limited traits

 Linkage of genes.
-Experiments and Morgan's rule
+Experiments and Morgan's Rule

 Stages of development of molecular genetics

-Functional activity of genes or gene expression
+Functional gene activity or gene expression

 Regulation of gene expression in prokaryotes